apetrone/gemini/docs/roadmap.rst

 - editor: Asset Pipeline / Processing framework
+- editor/engine separation
+	Pros of separation:
+	- Clearly defined boundaries between code and responsibilities.
+		For now, I'm going with a separate engine and editor.
+		I'd rather have the clear separation.
+I'm sure I will come around and want an integrated one later, but that's the point.
+I want to run into all of these problems so I can intelligently reason one way or the other.
 - runtime: Hot loading shaders (render system v2)
 	- pub/sub for asset loading?